mumez/Tarantalk/doc/TaskIt-integration.md

 	andThen: [ :ret | Transcript cr; show: ret ].
 ```

-Actually, if you do not pass the argument, `TrTaskRunnerFactory defaultCommonQueueWorkerPool` is our default task runner.
+Actually, if you do not pass the argument, `TrTaskRunnerFactory defaultCommonQueueWorkerPool` instance will be used as a task runner by default.
 So, the following is the same as above:

 ```smalltalk
 ((talk asyncExecuteSql: 'select * from programming_languages') future)